jzena/backend-test-jzena/README.md

 - Using code structure
 - setup of swagger.io

-Due to the limit of time
+Due to the limit of time some funcy stuff
 - swaggerio up and running into http://localhost:3001/api-docs/
 - I did the basic setup for jest
 - for concurrency handle, in the middleware for profile instead of querying against the DB we can add a cache strategy by using Redis, or memory data.